Fifis/pnd/README.md

 * BUG: pnd::Grad(func = sin, x = 1:4, deriv.order = 1) fails
 * BUG: zero-order derivatives do not work with the BP algorithm
+* BUG: the attributes on long stencils, e.g. `fdCoef(deriv.order = 3, stencil = -4:4)`, are full of digits -- `zero.tol` must be attached to the coefficient magnitude
 * MISC: Check with `lintr::lint_package()`!
+* MISC: Check which packages depend on `numDeriv` and check compatibility with 10 top!
+* FEATURE: SW algorithm for arbitrary derivative and accuracy orders
+* FEATURE: Handle NA in step size selection
+* FEATURE: Auto-shrink the step size at the beginning of all procedures if FUN(x) is not finite
 * FEATURE: Extend the step selection routines to gradients
 * FEATURE: Auto-detect parallel type, create a cluster in `Grad` for Windows machines inside the function
 * SYNTAX: Add side -1, 0, 1 for compatibility with `numDeriv`